Skip to content

 Leaving a write-off with an insurance provider

-If your vehicle is in too bad a condition to be repaired then your insurance provider will organise for your vehicle to be crushed and scrapped for you.
+If your vehicle is in too bad a condition to be repaired, your insurance provider will organise for your vehicle to be crushed and scrapped for you.

 For this to go ahead, you must provide the company with the full vehicle logbook or V5C document, however, you should keep the yellow section named ‘Sell, transfer or part-exchange your vehicle to the motor trade’.
 You should also tell the DVLA that your vehicle has been written off, as failure to do so can result in a £1,000 fine.